ido50/Svsh/README.md

 while it is being tailed, behavior is currently undefined (will probably stop working until the command is run again).

+## HISTORY

+`svsh` provides bash-like history so you can use your up arrow key to cycle back through past commands, or use `Ctrl+R` to search your history.
+The history file is saved under the name `.svsh_history` under the home directory of the running user (`~/.svsh_history`).

+Note that history is saved only when the shell is properly terminated, such as with the [quit](https://metacpan.org/pod/quit) command. `Ctrl+C` will not trigger history saving.

+It is highly recommended to install [Term::ReadLine::Gnu](https://metacpan.org/pod/Term::ReadLine::Gnu) for proper history support.

+## AUTOCOMPLETION

+`svsh` provides autocompletion for all its commands.
+Tap the tab key at any moment while typing in commands and arguments, and `svsh` will attempt to autocomplete your current word, or display a list if multiple options are available.
+Again, [Term::ReadLine::Gnu](https://metacpan.org/pod/Term::ReadLine::Gnu) is recommended for better autocompletion.

 ## WILDCARDS

 `svsh` makes it easy to manipulate multiple services at once.
 Wildcards are supported